NilanjalChoudhary/Demo-Project/README.md

 # README

-he project Title is "Precious Connect"
+The project Title is "Precious Connect"

 		Technologies used :-
 - Programming Languages: ruby ( version - 3.0.0 )